rhaulcy/wtp-eecs-2018/pset5/README.md

 # WTP CS Problem Set 5

+To get started, log into your Edmodo student account, find the post for Problem Set 5, and download the files.

 ### 1. Translation - `translator.py`
 Sometimes  people  have  to  talk  to  automated  systems  over  the  phone.
 They  might  ask  you  to  read  out some  sort  of  number  for  identification  –  for  example,  your  confirmation  number,  bank  account  number, or  social  security  number.
 If  the  number  is  1234,  you  might  read  it  out  as  “one-two-three-four.”

 Now  imagine  you  have  to  speak  to  a  Spanish  company,  but  you  don’t  know  Spanish!
 We  are  going  to write  a  really  simple  translator  that  will  help  you  translate  English  numbers  to  Spanish  numbers.

+Open `translator.py`.
 Your  code  should  ask  for  one  or  more  numbers,  spelled  out  in  English.
 Then,  it  should  print  out  the Spanish  numbers.
 Please  use  a  dictionary  for  this!
 Your  program  should  work  as  follows:

 ```python
 Enter  one  (or  more)  numbers  spelled  out  in  English:  two  three